HTTPArchive/almanac.httparchive.org/src/content/en/2020/fonts.md

 #### Self-hosting isn't always better

-Self-hosting fonts on the same domain as the website can be faster, as [we dsicovered for this very website](https://www.tunetheweb.com/blog/should-you-self-host-google-fonts/), however this is not always the case as the data shows.
+Self-hosting fonts on the same domain as the website can be faster, as [we discovered for this very website](https://www.tunetheweb.com/blog/should-you-self-host-google-fonts/), however this is not always the case as the data shows.

 {# TODO Authors - Suggested different wording here, and moved `local` down to below.
 Let me knwo your thoughts.
 Particularly as I inserted a reference to my own site here which is a bit presumptious of me :-) but it is about the Web Almanac so think it fits. #}

 {{ figure_markup(
   image="fonts-web-hosting-performance-desktop.png",
-  caption="Web font hosting performance, desktop.", description="A bar chart showing the desktop median first content paint and last content paint (in milliseconds) for three different web font hosting strategies: local is 2,426 milliseconds for median FCP and 4,176 for median LCP, external is 2,034 and 3,671 respectively, and both is 2,663 and 5,044 milliseconds respectively.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vT2Q4hcDGGdclJH2ym0Pp_f8JWvYur_OQFQNkuScJyO7_ZCR1KPZsewL-mEZhxcuRFcde_Mxio8z_8P/pubchart?oid=506816237&format=interactive", sheets_gid="838326315", sql_file="04_04.self_hosted_vs_hosted_with_fcp.sql"
+  caption="Web font hosting performance, desktop.", description="A bar chart showing the desktop median First Contentful Paint and Last Contentful Paint (in milliseconds) for three different web font hosting strategies: local is 2,426 milliseconds for median FCP and 4,176 for median LCP, external is 2,034 and 3,671 respectively, and both is 2,663 and 5,044 milliseconds respectively.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vT2Q4hcDGGdclJH2ym0Pp_f8JWvYur_OQFQNkuScJyO7_ZCR1KPZsewL-mEZhxcuRFcde_Mxio8z_8P/pubchart?oid=506816237&format=interactive", sheets_gid="838326315", sql_file="04_04.self_hosted_vs_hosted_with_fcp.sql"